Glossary

 Adopted Measure

-An adopted measure is a measure with the same numerator, denominator, data source, and care setting as its parent measure.
+An adopted measure is a measure with the same numeratordenominator, and data source as an existing measure, but added to another quality program.
 The only additional information the measure developer needs to provide is particular to the measure’s implementation use (such as data submission instructions).
+An example of an adopted measure would be an ambulatory program adopting the core hypertension measure, Controlling High Blood Pressure (CMIT Measure ID 167)External link icon (CMS CBE 0018).

 Alignment